Auckland backyard shanty town ruled 'compliant' by council

 The woman told the Herald they did not ask tenants for passports or identity details, so would not know if they were in New Zealand legally or not.

-“We have been informed that the tenants will be moving from the property in the next two weeks,” Wilson said.
+Auckland Council said it had been informed that the tenants would be moving from the property in the next two weeks.

-“We will be revisiting the matter to ensure this has occurred, and if not, we will consider further enforcement action.”
+Council compliance manager Adrian Wilson said it would be revisiting the property to ensure they have moved, and would consider further enforcement action if they were still living there.

-“This is an option that could be considered if the shed and caravan on the property are still occupied at our next visit.”
+“This is an option that could be considered if the shed and caravan on the property are still occupied at our next visit,” he said.

-A man who arrived at the property looking for one of the tenants while the Herald was there said the council’s order for compliance had made life harder for the illegal immigrants.
+A friend of a tenant said after the removal of the drainage and plumbing from the property, they had to use plastic pails for washing and cleaning.

-“At least last time they have water to wash up, clean up and cook in the shed,” the man said.
+“I think they are worse off now, especially their hygiene,” said the friend, who did not want to be named.

 Agencies in New Zealand provide support for alternative accommodation to exploited migrant workers arriving on valid visas, but Immigration New Zealand (INZ) said overstayers living in the property did not qualify as they were here unlawfully.